Stock Trader Samuel Leach Launches Innovative International Trading Program in Response to the COVID-19 Quarantine

 Samuel Leach has already launched several successful business ventures in the financial sector.
 He credits his ability to produce engaging series, such as The Real Forex Trader Series 2, to a high-achieving work ethic and practiced technical ability.
 Samuel and Co Trading provides aspiring traders with the opportunity to trade, sharing profits 50-50.
 It is these attributes that he hopes to instill into the 18 participants:

-FCA-accredited Samuel and Co Trading Company launched in 2012.
+Samuel & Co.
+Trading launched in 2012.
 From 2016 onward, the firm has instructed over 3,000 students from dozens of countries on wealth-building strategies centered on forex and algo-trading.

 Forex is the world’s largest financial market, with more than $5 trillion being traded on the exchange every day, a rate that is 25x higher than the volume of global equities.
 In contrast, algo-trading uses a computer program that follows a defined set of instructions to place a trade request, which then generates profits at a frequency and speed that is impossible for humans.